timshenkao/StringKernelSVM/README.md

 CONCLUSION:
 Algorithms offered in the above mentioned article (pp. 424 - 426) are slow.
 Recursive realization leads to extensive memory usage (depth of recursion is achieved pretty soon).
 Caching helps not but so much as desired.
+There is a well-known problem with tail recursion in Python.